tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

-# Application Backend
+# Technical Overview

 The programming languages used for Nipun Lakshya android app are Java and Kotlin.
 Other major dependancies of the Nipun Lakshya Application include the following components:-

-1. ODK
+1. ODK Central

 2. Google Read Along